-As usual, the bridges in St. Petersburg are beautifully decorated.
+As usual, the bridges in St Petersburg are beautifully decorated.
 But the most known ones are undoubtedly drawbridges.
-At night, they raise their “wings” to let the ships pass.
-The drawbridges are symbols of St. Petersburg.
+At night, they raise their “wings” to let the ships pass under them.

 This spectacular show attracts tourists and locals.
 The most known bridges are the Palace Bridge, the Trinity Bridge, and the Liteiny Bridge.
 They are all situated in the centre of the city.